You Can’t Predict the Future–But a Trust Can Plan for It.

 Very much appreciated the attention to detail and the kindness from Rutkowski Law.
 As someone with absolutely no idea what to even ask I found them patient, kind and willing to go the extra mile to answer questions.
 If you need an attorney you can’t go wrong reaching out to Rutkowski Law Firm.

-Revocable Trust vs. Irrevocable Trust
+Living Trust vs. Irrevocable Trust

 Both types of trusts help you plan for the future—but they serve different purposes.
 Here’s how they compare, and why the right choice depends on your goals.

-Revocable Trust: Simplifies inheritance and avoids probate while keeping full control during lifetime
+Living Trust (Revocable Trust): Simplifies inheritance and avoids probate while keeping full control during lifetime

 Irrevocable Trust: Protects assets from lawsuits, creditors, and long-term care costs

-Revocable Trust: ✅ Yes — you can amend or revoke at any time
+Living Trust (Revocable Trust): ✅ Yes — you can amend or revoke at any time

 Irrevocable Trust: ❌ No — changes are limited once the trust is created

-Revocable Trust: ❌ No — assets are still considered yours and are exposed
+Living Trust (Revocable Trust): ❌ No — assets are still considered yours and are exposed

 Irrevocable Trust: ✅ Yes — assets are legally removed from your personal ownership